 “It’s mission-critical as a leader to delegate, get help, and get out of your own way,” she says.
 “You cannot get far on your own.
 You need people.
 Everyone hits their lid of personal capacity eventually in business and personal matters.”

-Practicing what she preaches, Tricia hired Robyn Ware to be her Social Media Strategist.
+Practicing what she preaches, Tricia hired Robyn Ware to be her Social Media Manager.

 “I was spending a significant amount of time daily tending to my social channels, not just in the actual posting, but trying to figure out what to even post,” she admits.
 “With a stagnant following and low engagement, I knew this was not time well spent.